HwWobbe/DefinitiveData-DeltaAlerts/README.md

 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

 - 2024-05-24: 🔢 - others selections seem to result from the :... like: 💯 ...
-  - 🈵 - could this be a clipboard effect?
-  - try searching for these symbols

 - OnTheList
   - confirm this is an adequate reponse for Dpl
     - strength the VV focus